 The beauty of living in a multicultural democracy is that we get to experience common traditions and ceremonies which feel all the more fresh and new when viewed through a different cultural lens.
 The wedding ceremony, for example, has been interpreted in countless ways in a variety of cultures throughout the world.
 When two people who truly love one another come together, there are few things on the planet more beautiful.
 And all the nuances of tradition can come together like different kinds of seasoning on a dish that’s universally delicious.

 For wedding photographers, however, as easy as it is to get lost in the romance and ceremony, it’s essential to always keep an eye on the ball.
 You should also plan your coverage based on your knowledge and understanding of the wealth of cultural traditions represented by your clientele.

-When photographing an orthodox Jewish wedding, it’s important to be sensitive to the culture and traditions.
+When photographing an orthodox Jewish wedding in Toronto or a Bar / Bat Mitzvah, it’s important to be sensitive to the culture and traditions.
 These will play a huge role in the final results.
 We have years of experience covering Jewish celebrations in the US, Paris, and Israel.
 If you’re a wedding photographer who has yet to experience shooting a Jewish wedding, here are some useful tips…

 When photographing the orthodox Jewish bride, it’s important to remember that modesty is paramount.
 Typically, the bride’s dress will cover her neck and her arms past her elbows.
 This will likely influence the poses into which you can arrange her.
 Above all remember that posing the women of the wedding party cannot be done by touching them.
 Use hand signals.